esphome/esphome-docs/components/display/nextion.rst

 With Nextion displays, a dedicated chip on the display itself does the whole rendering.
 ESPHome can only send *instructions* to the display to tell it *how* to render something and *what* to render.

-First, you need to use the `Nextion Editor <https://nextion.tech/nextion-editor/>`__ to create a display file and insert it using the SD card slot.
-Then, in the rendering ``lambda``, you have 3 main methods you can call to populate data on the display:
+First, you need to use the `Nextion Editor <https://nextion.itead.cc/resources/download/nextion-editor/>`__ to create a display file and insert it using the SD card slot.
+Then, in the rendering ``lambda``, you can use the various API calls to populate data on the display:

 .. code-block:: yaml